Working with the United Nations Population Fund in Eritrea

 “Zahra has excellent written and oral communication skills.
 Her written work is of the highest quality, displaying strong research and analytical skills.
 She has a warn and engaging personality and shows respect and compassion when liaising with clients who have endured significant trauma.” – Rachael Martin, Principal Solicitor, Wirringa Baiya Aboriginal Women’s Legal Centre

-My PhD research focuses on a human rights approach to regulating pornography, examining concepts of sexual citizenship, and rights to sexuality education, consensual sexual relations and a satisfying, safe and pleasurable sexual life, drawing upon resolutions at the Cairo International Conference on Population and Development, Beijing Platform for Action, the Yogyakarta Principles and the WAS Declaration on Sexual Rights.
+My PhD research examines sexual citizenship, and rights to sexuality education, consensual sexual relations and a satisfying, safe and pleasurable sexual life, drawing upon resolutions at the Cairo International Conference on Population and Development, Beijing Platform for Action, the Yogyakarta Principles and the WAS Declaration on Sexual Rights.

-In 2007-8 I lived in Asmara Eritrea as a Country Office Intern with the United Nations Population Fund (UNFPA), contributing to the design and implementation of an advocacy partnership with four faith-based organisations in support of good adolescent sexual and reproductive health; seeking policy guidance in respect of early marriage practices, female genital cutting, incidence of abortion and obstetric fistula and related reproductive health issues.
+Working in Asmara, Eritrea as a Country Office Intern with the United Nations Population Fund (UNFPA), I contributed to the design and implementation of an advocacy partnership with four faith-based organisations in support of good adolescent sexual and reproductive health; seeking policy guidance in respect of early marriage practices, female genital cutting, incidence of abortion and obstetric fistula and related reproductive health issues.

 “Zahra is extremely efficient, organised, knowledgeable and courteous.
 She worked very well independently, as a team member, and with Traditional Owners in what were often trying circumstances.” – Henry Cox, Senior